 For someone who loves both luxury and the great outdoors

-Good news, Boy Smells pays avid attention to the weather.
+The good news, Boy Smells pays avid attention to the weather.
 They released their Chromesthesia Series II line just in time for the fall season.
 Each candle in this series was designed to harmonize with the color of its packaging and my favorite is the burgundy Damasque candle.
-No scent is off-limits to this gender binary brand, and they love to mix traditionally masculine and feminine scents together in order to play with conventional beliefs about scent.
+No scent is off-limits to this gender-neutral brand, and they love to mix traditionally masculine and feminine scents together in order to play with conventional beliefs about scent.
 We see that risk pay off when sniffing this rose, apricot, cardamom, cistus, oud, guaiac and tobacco mixture.

 For someone who believes that candles are the first step in setting the mood